Pray Tell continues with a new series, “My New Book,” in which authors answer a few questions about their recently-released book.

 What’s the most controversial thing you say in it?

 Why should I buy your book?
-Who do you hope will buy it?

 Who will like your book?
 Who won’t?